Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Neural Network Architecture

 \subsection{Time function}

-Learning the time interval of an STL formula can be challenging, since the number of parameters of indicator vector $\mathbf{w}$ in \eqref{max} is linear to the length of the signal.
-For a signal with a length of $1000$, the number of parameters to learn for one temporal operator is $1000$.
+Learning the time interval of an STL formula can be challenging since the number of parameters of indicator vector $\mathbf{w_t}$ in \eqref{stl-indicator} is linear in the length of the signal, despite the fact that an interval is always specified by time indices.
 Moreover, learning the independent time weight might produce multiple time windows for one temporal operator, making it hard to construct the final STL formula.
-Previous works used fixed time windows~\cite{leung2020back,yan2021neural} or autoencoder~\cite{chen2022interpretable} to predict a time interval for every signal.
+Previous works used fixed time windows~\cite{leung2020back,yan2021neural} or an autoencoder~\cite{chen2022interpretable} to predict a time interval for every signal; in the latter, the time window (and hence the final formula) will, in general, differ on the signal.

-We propose a differentiable and efficient \emph{time function} to generate a binary indicator time vector encoding the time interval $[t_1,t_2]$.
+We propose a differentiable and efficient \emph{time function} to generate a binary indicator vector, called time vector, to encode the time interval $[t_1, t_2]$.
 This time function can be considered as a smooth indicator function and only requires two parameters $t_1,t_2$ regardless of the length of the signal.
-The time function $f_t:\real{}\times\real{}\rightarrow \real{l}$ is defined as:
+The time function $f_t$ is defined as: